Cobaltians-Plugins/Plugins-Share/README.md

 4.**Share a local document**

-The document must be stored in "app/src/main/assets/files/samples.pdf" (Android) or in iOS bundle
+The document path starts at "app/src/main/assets/" on Android or in bundle root folder on iOS.

 ```javascript
 cobalt.share({